Therapy Teams: Heather & Abby, Wendy & Dexter, Cora & Ziggy, and Jeanne & Khan

 Why bother with a screening?

 Health Heelers screenings give you a chance to see whether or not your pet has the necessary foundations before you invest time, energy and money into the process.
-Our Founder has over 200 hours of participation in seminars and workshops related to animal behavior, training, emotion and cognition.
+Our Founder has over 300 hours of participation in seminars, workshops and courses related to animal behavior, training, emotion and cognition.
 Screenings offer objective, expert input that can help guide you.

 How long does it take to become a therapy team with my pet?